-- 1. Initiated in 1947 and implemented in 1948, pursuant to Ohio law (ORC Chapter 5747), Columbus City Code Section 361.19 authorizes the levying of a two and one half percent income tax on Columbus workers and businesses.
+- Initiated in 1947 and implemented in 1948, pursuant to Ohio law (ORC Chapter 5747), Columbus City Code Section 361.19 authorizes the levying of a two and one half percent income tax on Columbus workers and businesses.
 Increases in the income tax above one percent are subject to voter approval, pursuant to state law and the Columbus City Charter. - 2.
-The city deposits three quarters of income tax revenue to the general fund and one quarter to the special income tax fund (SIT) pursuant to Columbus City Code Section 362.013.
+The city deposits three quarters of income tax revenue to the general fund and one quarter to the special income tax fund (SIT).
 The SIT is used to finance capital improvements, generally of a non-enterprise nature. - 3.
 The above distribution of income tax proceeds should be maintained.
 National rating agencies consistently cite this long-standing policy as a major factor earning the city its high credit designation.